pnavaro/big-data/notebooks/08-DaskDelayed.md

 In this dataset we have two dimensional field records along time.
 Every h5 file contains a matrix.

+**Don't download the files if you work on svmass2 server, you can find them in** `datasets/fvalues`.

 +++

 Download the file from [https://github.com/MMASSD/datasets](https://github.com/MMASSD/datasets/blob/master/fvalues.tgz)